mrpowers-io/spark-fast-tests/README.md

 }
 ```

-The `DataFrameComparer` trait defines the `assertDataFrameEquality` method.
+The `DataFrameComparer` trait defines the `assertSmallDataFrameEquality` method.
 Extend your spec file with the `SparkSessionTestWrapper` trait to create DataFrames and the `DataFrameComparer` trait to make DataFrame comparisons.

 ```scala
 class DatasetSpec extends FunSpec with SparkSessionTestWrapper with DataFrameComparer {